 My guitar collection - Acoustics

 A beautifully built travel guitar produced by this other innovator in guitar building: Bob Taylor.
-Although the 22 3/4” scale is nowhere near a quarter shorter than a typical scale length, a guitar like this is still called a 3/4 model.
+With a born-on-date of April 24, 2000, this is still an early, American built Taylor Baby, before production moved to Mexico, with diminutive body dimensions of a 12½” width, 15¾” length, and 3⅜” depth.
+Although the 22¾” scale length and total length of 33¾” are nowhere near a quarter shorter than a typical (scale) length, a guitar like this is still called a ¾ model.
 According to one source the ‘GB’ means ‘Gig Bag’.
 This guitar came with the SKB style hardshell case with Taylor logo.
 The top is Sitka spruce, its sides and back are laminated sapele.
 It has a mahogany neck connected to the body by 2 Phillips screws through the ebony fingerboard between the 15th and 16th fret.
 The headstock to neck joint demonstrates one of Taylor’s innovations: the Finger Joint.
-The guitar I take on the road to Kalaloch and other places.
-Although the 301-GB is no longer offered, more info on the equivalent model is available at: https://www.taylorguitars.com/guitars/acoustic/baby-taylor.
+Although the 301-GB is no longer offered, more info on the equivalent (non-contemporaneous) BT-1 model is available through this archived (2011) link:

 Taylor 301-GB Baby